The Trip (Seinfeld)

 "The Trip" is the two-part fourth season premiere of the NBC sitcom Seinfeld.
 It comprises the 41st and 42nd episodes of the series overall, which aired on August 12 and August 19, 1992.
 Following Kramer's move to Los Angeles in the season 3 finale, "The Keys", this two-part episode sends Jerry and George to L.A. in search of Kramer while Jerry appears on The Tonight Show.
 Their search is complicated when police identifies Kramer as a serial killer known as the "Smog Strangler".
-Jerry and George then develop a pilot episode for a sitcom pitch to NBC in a story arc running through the rest of season 4.
+The story arc of season 4 starts in the following episode, "The Pitch".

 Plot

 Part 1

 George is astonished that Kramer indeed broke into acting in Los Angeles as he vowed.
 Jerry has been invited on The Tonight Show with airfare and accommodations, so he invites George along to L.A. in search of Kramer.
-George drives Jerry to exasperation with his overpreparation for the short trip.
+George exasperates Jerry with his overpreparation for the short trip.

 In L.A., Kramer looks for work, having somehow already gotten blacklisted from Murphy Brown.
 His neighbor Helene, seemingly a faded actress, makes apocryphal claims of appearing in a Three Stooges film and being engaged to Mickey Rooney.
 She desperately implores him to give up and stay with her.

 Shopping around his own spec script, "The Keys", Kramer hands a copy to Chelsea, a fellow auditionee, then pushes another copy on Fred Savage, who slips away from him.
 Chelsea is later found murdered by an unidentified serial killer, and a hardboiled police detective finds Kramer's script on her.

 Going through airport security with George inspires Jerry to write some jokes, but, at their hotel, the housekeeper, Lupe, throws out his notes.
-George, indulging in free amenities, requests that Lupe not tuck in his blankets, then pressures Jerry to request the same despite his indifference.
+George indulges in free amenities, and requests that Lupe not tuck in his blankets, pressuring Jerry to request the same despite his indifference.

 At NBC Studios, Jerry leaves George alone backstage.
 George meets Jerry's fellow guests Corbin Bernsen and George Wendt, trapping both in dull conversations with him.
 George's delusions of sparkling wit are deflated when both Bernsen and Wendt, on air, scornfully recall his inane suggestions for their respective shows.
 Jerry stumbles over his newly written jokes, and blames Lupe.

-Meanwhile, the detective interviews Helene, as well as one of the hippies Kramer rode with, and issues an arrest warrant for Kramer.
-George and Jerry see Kramer identified as the "Smog Strangler" on TV news.
+In a police interview, one of the hippies Kramer rode with retells Kramer's tall tale about strangling a man.
+The detective issues an arrest warrant for Kramer.
+George and Jerry see Kramer identified as the "Smog Strangler" on TV news, and look at each other in disbelief.